WebLogic

 What Is WebLogic?

 Oracle WebLogic Server is a scalable, enterprise Java platform application server for Java-based web applications.
+The WebLogic Server mediates the exchange of requests from the client tier with responses from the back-end tier.

 WebLogic allows users to develop and deploy an application that has business logic and allows the application to access other services like database, messaging, or other enterprise systems.
+It is a robust platform for distributed applications.

 Originally, WebLogic wasn’t always in the Oracle portfolio.
 In fact, it joined the Oracle product portfolio in 2008 when BEA Systems, a software company that developed it, was acquired by Oracle.
+WebLogic Server offers a robust, highly available, and secure environment for critical applications.

 What Is WebLogic Used For?